shrey183/shrey183.github.io/_pages/about.md

 10. Continuous-in-Time Bubbling and Progress Towards Soliton Resolution Conjecture for the Energy-Critical Nonlinear Heat Flow. [[pdf]](https://shrey183.github.io/files/non-radial nlh v4.pdf).
 9. Entropic Selection Principle for Monge's Optimal Transport (with Promit Ghosal). [[pdf]](https://arxiv.org/abs/2502.16370).
 8. Free Energy Minimizers With Radial Densities: Classification And Quantitative Stability (with Lauro Silini). [[pdf]](https://arxiv.org/abs/2412.03997).
-7. Stability of Wu's logarithmic Sobolev inequality via the Poisson-Föllmer process (with Pablo López-Rivera and Yair Shenfeld). [[pdf]](https://arxiv.org/pdf/2410.06117).
+7. Stability of Wu's logarithmic Sobolev inequality via the Poisson-Föllmer process (with Pablo López-Rivera and Yair Shenfeld), to appear in Electronic Communications in Probability. [[pdf]](https://arxiv.org/pdf/2410.06117).
 6. Soliton resolution for the energy-critical nonlinear heat equation in the radial case. [[pdf]](https://shrey183.github.io/files/NLH_D14.pdf).
 5. Concavity for elliptic and parabolic equations in locally symmetric spaces with nonnegative curvature (with Michael Law), to appear in Calc.
 Var.
 Partial Differential Equations. [[pdf]](https://arxiv.org/abs/2403.16783).
 4. Trend to equilibrium for flows with random diffusion (with Matthew Rosenzweig and Gigliola Staffilani), to appear in IMRN. [[pdf]](https://arxiv.org/abs/2307.03147).